dataliterate/css-sandbox-setter/README.md

-# Microlevel CSS Boilerplate
+# CSS Sandbox Builder

-helps to setup a html5/css web project, where you can style and test your css.
+helps to setup a simple web project where you can experiment with CSS

 ## Usage
 - Download this Repository